 Good Samaritan and Amnesty Policies

 Chapman University cares about the safety and welfare of each member of its community.
 At times, community members may need assistance.
 Sometimes students are hesitant to call assistance for fear that the student needing assistance or themselves may be charged with university policy violations.
-Chapman University hopes to remove this fear by clarifying the policies to encourage students to report sexual misconduct and to seek assistance for themselves or others who need help.

-The Good Samaritan policy applies to students seeking help on behalf of other students and the medical amnesty policy applies to the person(s) in need of medical attention.
+The Good Samaritan policy applies to students seeking help on behalf of other students, and the medical amnesty policy applies to the person(s) in need of medical attention.
 The sexual misconduct amnesty policy applies to both any witnesses and the complainant in an incident.

 Good Samaritan Policy